Mood Disorders and Substance Abuse

 The use of medications alongside therapy is often helpful for co-occurring disorders.
 Medications to treat mood disorders and manage drug or alcohol withdrawal symptoms can make recovery less painful.
 When the more severe symptoms of co-occurring disorders are managed with medication, it can make the cognitive and emotional work of therapy feel less overwhelming.

-Common medications for dual diagnosis treatment include antidepressants and mood stabilizers.
+Common medications for co-occurring mental disorders include antidepressants and mood stabilizers.
 Medical professionals assess the symptoms and determine the best medication for the type of mood disorder a person is experiencing.
 Additional medications to treat the physiological aspects of addiction can include any number of medicines, such as medication for reducing nausea or buprenorphine for managing opioid withdrawal.

 What Are Mood Disorders?